 What is more important is that while it’s bull shit, it’s very well written bull shit.
 The use of “small” is clever and devastating up until both the passage of time and common sense get their iron grip around Norman’s sac.

 The truth, needless to say, is that even in the most nouveau riche of the nouveau riche there were and are stories that ricochet off the assembly line of History Incorporated.
 A point made, with far greater emotional truth and stylistic dexterity in Gatsby, where the traps of sudden wealth and memory, identity, class, culture and history and the entire madhouse of Americana, fell upon the empty big houses of the shore like a love letter that arrived too late, because the bride had already run away with the best man.

-Norman & Co would no doubt respond that it is the essence of the novel that Gatsby is all East Coast – a veritable hit parade of New York cultural talking points which is valid up until you remember that Scott came from Saint Louis, and though he wanted to arrive, he trailed his roots with him like Marley’s rattling chains wherever he lived.
+Norman & Co would no doubt respond that it is the essence of the novel that Gatsby is all East Coast – a veritable hit parade of New York cultural talking points which is valid up until you remember that Scott and his stand in Nick came from Saint Louis, and though he wanted to arrive, he trailed his roots with him like Marley’s rattling chains wherever he lived.

 “Seeing Los Angeles after ten years away, one realizes all over again that America is an unhappy contract between the East (that Faustian thrust of a most determined human will which reaches up and out above the eye into the skyscrapers of New York) and those flat lands of compromise and mediocre self-expression, those endless half-pretty repetitive small towns of the Middle and the West whose spirit is forever horizontal and whose marrow comes to rendezvous in the pastel monotonies of Los Angeles architecture.”